Yago Pikachu

-Glaybson Yago Souza Lisboa (born 5 June 1992), professionally known as Yago Pikachu (/pt-BR/), is a Brazilian professional footballer who plays as a winger or right-back for Série A club Fortaleza.
+Glaybson Yago Souza Lisboa (born 5 June 1992), professionally known as Yago Pikachu (/pt-BR/), is a Brazilian professional footballer who plays as a winger or right-back for Campeonato Brasileiro Série A club Remo.

 Club career

 Paysandu

 Born in Belém, Pará, Yago Pikachu joined Paysandu's youth setup in 2005 at the age of 13, after starting it out at Tuna Luso.
 He earned the nickname Pikachu for his speed and small size.
 After being promoted to the main squad, he made his senior debut on 14 January 2012, starting in a 1–2 Campeonato Paraense home loss against Cametá.

 Yago Pikachu scored his first senior goal on 25 January, netting the first in a 1–2 away loss against Águia de Marabá.
 He finished the tournament with four goals, and also scored regularly in the year's Série C, as his side returned to Série B after six years.

 Yago Pikachu made his debut in the second division on 25 May 2013, starting in a 1–1 home draw against ASA.
 He scored his first goal in the category six days later, netting the first against América-RN which ended in the same scoreline.

 Despite scoring nine goals, Yago Pikachu could not avoid his team's relegation as it finished 18th.
 He again helped the side in its promotion the following year, contributing with four goals in 22 matches.

 On 12 June 2015, Yago Pikachu scored an olympic goal in a 2–0 away win against ABC.
 He completed 200 games for Paysandu on 15 August, but in a 3–1 home win against Oeste.